Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 ### Cross Verification - An Alternate OS Approach

-All of the preceeding might come across as pushing Linux as a superior operating system for digital forensics.
+All of the preceding might come across as pushing Linux as a superior operating system for digital forensics.
 That is most certainly not the intention.
 Rather, an effort has been made to point out the strengths of Linux in comparison to other platforms.
 In reality, having Linux in your